 I had to leave my bicycle behind, as I threw the bags in the back of Nicole’s Toyota Supra.
 She said, “Help me take the tee-tops off.
 I have an idea.”
 We took the tee-tops off, and she told me to stand up in the front seat and scream to the top of my lungs.
 She said, “Experience your freedom.
 Scream ‘I’m free!’”

-and all the way down Highway 217.
+There was a mass in my throat.
+I couldn’t talk.
+I choked, but in a matter of seconds, I went manic as I screamed and screamed - all the way down Fontaine Drive and all the way down Highway 217.
 She drove me all over town for hours screaming.
 It felt so good.
 I was free, and I had so much to scream about.
 I laughed, I cried, and I screamed.
 She was the best friend a girl could have.
-She kept driving, and I kept screaming all the way down
+She kept driving, and I kept screaming all the way down Victory Drive (that was its name and it symbolized what I was experiencing!)

 This was so very different for me.
 Often I would let my breakdowns explode inside my head, and I would scream silently.
 But now, thanks to Nicole, the screams were boiling out.
 And now, also thanks to Nicole, I felt release.
 She smiled at me as she drove, and I enjoyed the freedom to scream.
 I enjoyed the freedom to smile.